Ibiza epic fail

 Cue major panic and us literally chucking our cases in the car and speeding off to the airport.
 At this point, I began to think that we weren’t supposed to go on this holiday.

 What followed was a pretty tense hour and a half car journey.
-When we arrived at the airport car park, the barrier, of course, didn’t open then the slowest ever parking attendant opened it for us, we couldn’t find a parking space so literally abandoned our car and then what seemed like an hour’s wait for the transfer to the airport.
+When we arrived at the airport car park, the barrier, of course, didn’t open then the slowest ever parking attendant opened it for us, we couldn’t find a parking space so literally abandoned our car and then there was what seemed like an hour’s wait for the transfer to the airport.

 We have several people to thank that we actually made our flight: